NREL/HPC/docs/Documentation/Applications/vasp.md

     ```

 !!!
 Note
     On Vermilion, VASP runs more performantly on a single node.
 Many issues have been reported for running VASP on multiple nodes, especially when requesting all available cores in each node.
-In some cases, VASP runtimes on 2 nodes have been observed to be double (or more) the run times on a single node.
 In order for MPI to work reliably on Vermilion, it is necessary to specify the interconnect network that Vermilion should use to communicate between nodes.
-This is documented in each of the scripts below.
-Different solutions exist for Open MPI and Intel MPI.
-The documented recommendations for setting the interconnect network have been shown to work well for multi-node jobs on 2 nodes, but aren't guaranteed to produce succesful multi-node runs on 4 nodes.
-The Open MPI multi-node jobs are more reliable on Vermilion, but Intel MPI VASP jobs show better runtime performance.

-    Due to low performance and reliability of multi-node VASP jobs on Vermilion, it is recommended to run VASP on a singe node.
-If many cores are needed for your VASP calcualtion, run your job in the lg partition (60 cores/node), which provides the largest numbers of cores per node.
+This is documented below.
+Please see the [Performance Recommendations section](vasp.md#performance-recommendations) for more details.

 #### Workarounds